aes21/shinychatbot/README.md

 The application

 ## Getting started
 You must download a local installation of [Ollama](https://github.com/ollama/ollama).
-Verfiy your installation using `http://localhost:11434`.
+Verfiy your installation using `http://localhost:11434` in your browser.
+You should see an "Ollama is running" message.
 You must download models for them to be accessible from within the R Shiny application:

 ```bash
 ollama pull <model_name>